BIOGRAPHY

 On This Earth, Gallery MOMO, Johannesburg, South Africa

-I Made In Africa, Group Show, Africa Day, Sandton Gallery, Johannesburg, South Africa
+Made in Africa, group exhibition, Africa Day, Sandton Gallery, Johannesburg, South Africa

 2011